arambazamba/ms-600/Demos/04-Teams/Demo-01/readme.md

 ### Ngrok Tweaks

-To avoid that the ngrok tunnel DNS name changes run gulp start-ngrok in a seperate standalone console window or a terminal split window.
+To avoid that the `ngrok hostname` (Tunnel FQDN) changes with every `gulp ngrok-serve`, run `gulp start-ngrok` in a seperate standalone console window or a terminal split window and uss the guide below.

-Replace `gulp ngrok-serve` with:

 To start the ngrok tunnel: